Robust Weight Initialization for Tanh Neural Networks with Fixed Point Analysis: Experiments

-To evaluate the effectiveness of the proposed weight initialization method, we conduct experiments on the MNIST, Fashion MNIST, and CIFAR-10~\citep{krizhevsky2009learning} datasets, utilizing the Adam optimizer.
-All experiments are conducted with a batch size of 64 and a learning rate of 0.0001.
-Fifteen percent of the total dataset is allocated for validation.
+\textbf{Experimental Setting.} To evaluate the effectiveness of the proposed weight initialization method, we conduct experiments on the MNIST, Fashion MNIST~(FMNIST), CIFAR-10, and CIFAR-100~\citep{krizhevsky2009learning} datasets with the Adam optimizer.
+All experiments are performed with a batch size of $64$ and a learning rate of $0.0001$.
+Fifteen percent of the dataset is allocated for validation.
+The experiments are implemented in TensorFlow without skip connections and learning rate decay in any of the experiments.

-We apply the proposed weight initialization method to evaluate its effectiveness in training tanh FFNNs, emphasizing its robustness to variations in network width.
-Four tanh FFNNs are created, each with 20 hidden layers, and with 2, 8, 32, and 128 nodes per hidden layer, respectively.
-In Table~\ref{table1}, for both the MNIST and Fashion MNIST datasets, the network with 128 nodes achieves the highest accuracy and lowest loss when our proposed method is employed.
-However, for the CIFAR-10 dataset, the network with 32 nodes yields the highest accuracy and lowest loss when employing the proposed method.
-In summary, our proposed method demonstrates robustness regardless of the number of nodes in tanh FFNNs.
-We provide more detailed experimental results in Appendix~\ref{app2}.
+\textbf{Width Independence in Classification Task.} We evaluate the proposed weight initialization method in training tanh FFNNs, focusing on its robustness across different network widths.
+Five tanh FFNNs are designed, each with 20 hidden layers, and with $2, 8, 32$, $128$, and $512$ nodes per hidden layer, respectively.
+In Table~\ref{table1}, for the MNIST, Fashion MNIST and CIFAR-10 datasets, the network with 512 nodes achieves the highest accuracy and lowest loss when the proposed method is employed.
+However, for the CIFAR-100 dataset, the network with 32 nodes yields the highest accuracy and lowest loss when employing the proposed method.
+In summary, the proposed method demonstrates robustness across different network widths in tanh FFNNs.
+Detailed experimental results are provided in Appendix~\ref{app2}.